spilkovab/bp-2024/README.md

 # Bachelor's thesis - Bara Spilkova - semantic segmentation of off-road terrain
-This is a repository which contains all performed experiments
+This repository contains all performed experiments

 It is required to download RUGD, Rellis3D and YCOR datasets:

-This work is mostly dependent on the work of Haddad and Mulay and is used purely for academic purposes
+This work is mostly dependent on the work of Haddad and Mulay and was created purely for academic purposes

 ## File structure: